Hello and welcome, I’m Emma. I’m an freelance illustrator and artist living in Pittsburgh, PA.

 Can I use your artwork for my project?

-You will need my written permission for each use.
 I offer licensing contracts for the use of available existing art, and you can commission me for custom artwork unique to your project.
 Please email me to discuss the details and get a quote.
 If you are in a hurry and on a tight deadline please make me aware of your time table up front!

 Can I get a tattoo of your art?